FlyToSpace/Space-Fly/README.md

 # Space-Fly
 A Game

-Run The .html File.
+Run The .html File Of The Version You Want To Play.
 Simple!